ibm-wsc/WCA4Z-Wildfire-Workshop/docs/labs/understand.md

     ![idz-callgraph-all](../images/idz-callgraph-all.png)

-    This is an interactive chart.
+    This is an interactive graph.
 You can zoom in and scroll around the graph to see different objects.
-One way to zoom in is to click the *Interactive Zoom Tool* icon in the toolbar at the upper right of the chart.
-Hover over the icons until you find the *Interactive Zoom Tool*.
-Then click on the chart and very slowly drag your cursor in order to zoom in on the chart.
+One way to zoom in is to click the *Interactive Zoom Tool* icon in the toolbar at the upper right, above the graph.
+Hover over the icons until you find the *Interactive Zoom Tool*, then click on it.
+Then click on the graph and very slowly drag your cursor down in order to zoom in on the graph.
+You can zoom out on the graph by very slowly dragging your cursor up.
+When you're satisfied with the readability of the objects, you can switch to the *Mouse Pan* tool, which is the icon that looks like a hand, and should be a couple icons to the left of the *Interactive Zoom Tool* icon.
+The *Mouse Pan Tool* is convenient for bringing different parts of the graph into view.
 You can also right-click the objects to see more specific details about them.

     **Note:** Trying to zoom in and out on the graph in the zVA browser tab or window can be difficult- it is easy to get in a state where you wish you could start over.
 You can- just close the graph by clicking the *x* icon on its tab and then repeat step 4 and this step.